Have Comments about these changes?

 We’d love to hear your feedback, use the Comments Section below

-The NCUA is proposing major changes to the 5300 Call Report with the effective date yet to be determined (original NCUA target was March 2019).
-We have reviewed the changes and analyzed the impact to CU*BASE tools.
+Back in 2018, the NCUA proposed major changes to the 5300 Call Report with the effective date yet to be determined (original NCUA target was March 2019).
+We previously reviewed the changes and analyzed the impact to CU*BASE tools.
 The overall theme of the re-vamp is modernization and simplifying in order to reduce the reporting burden for credit unions.

 Refer to the NCUA’s dedicated webpage for details and prototypes of the new Call Report, Profile and Instructions.

 With the proposed changes, the majority of the Call Report sections are still intact but require less data.
 Account codes are removed from many sections and some areas are re-organized for better alignment of related information.

 The NCUA implemented a handful of the changes mentioned below for the Q1 2019 Call Report.
 CECL sections were added and both the PCIL and Derivative Transactions sections were streamlined.
 No news on when the other proposed changes may take effect.

 Here is a highlight of the proposed changes:

 - CECL sections added (to address early adoption programs) – Implemented 3/2019

 - Time deposits now included with cash assets

 - Interest rate information for shares/loans no longer required